Pleat Is Coming Soon, and I'm Unreasonably Excited About Quoting Software

 I Need to Tell You About Something

-It worked.
+It works.
 Mostly.
-Until I forgot to update a lining surcharge and sent out three weeks of quotes at the old rate.
-That was a fun month.
+Until someone forgets to update a lining surcharge and sends out three weeks of quotes at the old rate.

 So What Is Pleat?